rbreu/krita-plugin-python-reference/README.md

-# Krita Python Reference Plugin
+# Krita Python API Reference Plugin

 A Krita plugin that displays a searchable overview of the Python API.